 Our primary waste products are data storage devices which are digitally degaussed to destroy the data.
 Later these devices are disposed through reputed and certified disposers.
 Secondary waste generated by us is handed over to premises manager, which in turn have processes to recycle, wherever possible like sewage treatment plant, organic waste converter, bottle crushers, etc.

 Principle 3 (P3): Businesses should promote the wellbeing of all employees

 1. Please indicate the total number of employees.

-- 2. Please indicate the total number of employees hired on temporary/ contractual/casual basis.
-Nil - 3.
-Please indicate the number of permanent women employees.
+2. Please indicate the total number of employees hired on temporary/ contractual/casual basis.